LegendaryWar/HerGPT/README.md

 ## Planned Tools
 The above data can be used
-- Dairy populator -- Automatically populate the 3 tables based on a daily dairy entry, increasing effort to reward ratio.
+- Logs populator -- Automatically populate the 3 tables based on a daily log entry, increasing effort to reward ratio.
 - Gift Generator -- Generate gifts for her and her family based on recent events, like and dislikes.